gwendall/meteor-ui-hooks/README.md

 ----------

 **Template[tplName].uihooks(hooks)**
 Set the insert, move, remove as you would do with vanilla \_uihooks.
+Optionally pass the container of the items you want to look at (recommended).

 Example
 -------